cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-07-Research-Philosophy.md

 ## Advertise

 - Homepage
-- Twitteriture
-- Group
+- Twitter
 - Main conference session
 - Poster session
+- Inter/Intra-Group

 ## How to solve a problem (WIP)

-This section is new and inspired by some social science disciplines.
 In general, we will define a problem as a computation problem in computer science.
-In practice, we will use possible threat models, system primitives, existing tools, and existing algorithms.
-Besides, we think about decidability, time, and storage complexity.
-However, we can do more than that.
+The tools we have are threat models, system primitives, etc. For algorithms, we think about decidability, time, and storage complexity.

 ### Classification